RasmusBruhn/ErrorHandling/README.md

 # ErrorHandling documentation
 This is the documentation for the "Error2.h" header file (ERR).
 This header adds some error handling functions which makes it easier to do error handling, creating/retrieving an error can be done with a single printf-like function call and it can store an archive of messages.
 This header can be included multiple times given that the prefix is different.

+## Requirements:
+---
+Using this library requires the -lErrorLog library
+---

 ## Setup:
 ---
 To include this header into your project you should first set the settings by defining macro constant, then the header should be included: